 Master of Science in Financial Planning

-This non-thesis masters program is conducted in cooperation with the Board of Standards for the Certified Financial Planner® program.
-Financial planners are increasingly in demand as individuals and families seek advisers to help manage their income, assets and debts.
-One of the fastest growing career tracks, financial planners find employment in companies such as banks, insurance companies, brokerage firms or in benefits and pension departments of corporations.
-Others are more entrepreneurial, choosing to establish their own practice or business.
+This non-thesis master’s degree program is conducted in cooperation with the Board of Standards for the Certified Financial Planner® program.
+Financial planners are increasingly in demand as individuals and families seek advisers to help manage their income, assets, and debts.
+Financial planners find employment in banks, insurance companies, and brokerage firms, as well as in benefits and pension departments of corporations.
+Others, seeking a more entrepreneurial route, choose to establish their own practice or business.

 Tuition & Fees